 Any business which owns or rents all or part of a property which is used for any non-domestic purpose is legally obliged to pay business rates for that property.
 The amount you have to pay depends entirely on the rateable value of the property which is determined by the annual market value of the property which you own or rent.

 You may be in a position where you are unable to pay your business rates.
 If this is the case, there are options available to you.

 What happens if I don’t pay my business rates?

 Councils across England and Wales take a similar approach when dealing with businesses who have not paid their business rates.
 They are likely to:

-- Issue a summons – The summons will inform you that the council intend to apply for a liability order and there will be a court hearing.
+- Issue a Summons – The summons will inform you that the council intends to apply for a liability order and there will be a court hearing.
 Any court fees accumulated for the cost of issuing the summons will be added to the amount already outstanding.

-- Instruct a bailiff – A bailiff will be instructed to collect the debt on the council’s behalf and their fees will be added onto the debt you owe.
+- Instruct a Debt Enforcement Agent (bailiff) – A bailiff will be instructed to collect the debt on the council’s behalf and their fees will be added onto the debt you owe.
 If the bailiff is unable to collect the debt then the council may look to wind up your company or make you bankrupt if you are a sole trader.

 For more information regarding business rates and how they work, visit the Gov.uk website.